-Hotel revenue management is a discipline that optimizes revenue by strategically managing a property or group’s room inventory and pricing based on predictions about consumer demand.
-In the hospitality industry, revenue management can be defined as selling the right room to the right customer at the right moment at the right price.
+Hotel revenue management is a discipline that optimizes revenue by strategically managing a property’s room inventory and pricing based on predictions about consumer demand.
+In the hospitality industry, revenue management can be defined as selling the right room to the right customer at the right moment at the right price via the right channel.
 Maximizing revenue during high-demand periods and stimulating demand during periods of lower demand are some of the basic strategies involved.

 Revenue management strategies and technologies have evolved rapidly over the last decade.
-Consumer markets have changed dramatically and the ways that consumers conduct research and purchase products have been transformed by emerging digital and mobile technologies.
-Technology has also offered new insights into consumer behavior that have never before been available.
+Consumer channels have changed dramatically and where and how consumers conduct research and purchase products have been transformed by emerging digital and mobile technologies.
+Technology has provided new insights into consumer behavior that have never before been available.
 Revenue management’s job now is to use all of the available data to determine the strategies that will yield the greatest revenue while optimizing current room inventory.

 Additionally, new distribution channels are being introduced on a seemingly monthly basis.
-Monitoring and leveraging online travel agencies, such as Expedia and booking.com, is vital.
+Monitoring and leveraging online travel agencies, such as Expedia and Booking.com, is vital.
 At the same time, Airbnb and VRBO.com are relieving some of the pressure in high-demand periods, potentially affecting the prices that can be charged in specific markets on compression dates.
-Companies like Expedia and Airbnb offer user-friendly, readily accessible online platforms that consumers can use to book room stays.
+Companies like Expedia and Airbnb offer user-friendly, readily accessible online platforms consumers can use to book.
 They are also masters of online marketing, with impressive marketing budgets.
 A strong revenue management strategy has to rise to the same level if it is to compete in today’s rapidly evolving online marketplace.

 In the following weeks, we will delve deeper into the four topics of segmentation, forecasting, pricing, and distribution for traditional hotels seeking to take their revenue management to the next level.